Contents

 UNKNOWN_ORDERNo sale was recorded for orderId.

-A blank or whitespace-only orderId is not a rejection — it throws a MALFORMED_OPERATION fault.
-That way a malformed request surfaces as a client error instead of degrading to a silent UNKNOWN_ORDER.
+OP.MALFORMEDA blank or whitespace-only orderId.
+It is not a rejection: it surfaces as a client error instead of degrading to a silent UNKNOWN_ORDER.

 Preconditions and invariants

 A refund and an order-tied clawback both reverse the same sale, so only one may run.
 Before posting, refund claims a second, order-scoped key, reversed:<orderId>.
-That claim makes the two paths mutually exclusive per order.
 Whoever claims first reverses; the other path returns the recorded transaction as duplicate.

 The order-scoped claim is recorded in the same database transaction as the reversal.
 If the refund rolls back, the claim rolls back too, so the order can still be reversed later.

-After the reversal commits, refund revokes the buyer's entitlement to the SKU — for a gift, the recipient's.
-That revocation runs in the same database transaction, and it is ownership a UI checks through read.entitled.
+After the reversal commits, refund revokes the buyer’s entitlement to the SKU (for a gift, the recipient’s).
+That revocation runs in the same database transaction.
+The entitlement it removes is what a UI checks through read.entitled.
 It is a no-op if that user was never granted the SKU; for a sale predating ownership-at-purchase, nothing is revoked.

 The reversing posting balances to zero across each currency, exactly as the sale did, so conservation holds.